mathieulagrange/doce/README.md

-# explanes.py
+# DOCE: Design Of Computational Experiments
-expLanes will help you handling the complexity of rich computational experiments.
+Doce is a python library designed to help you handling the complexity of computational experiments.